mattermost/docs/source/install/config-proxy-nginx.rst

     expose:
       - "80"

-If you are using SSL, you may also need to expose port 443.
+If you're using SSL, you may also need to expose port 443.

 **Why does NGINX fail when installing Gitlab CE with Mattermost on Azure?**

-You may need to update the Callback URLs for the Application entry of Mattermost inside your Gitlab instance.
+You may need to update the Callback URLs for the Application entry of Mattermost inside your GitLab instance.

-1. Log into your GitLab instance as the admin
+1. Log in to your GitLab instance as the admin.
-2. Go to **Admin > Applications**
+2. Go to **Admin > Applications**.
-3. Click **Edit** on GitLab-Mattermost
+3. Click **Edit** on GitLab-Mattermost.
-4. Update the Callback URLs to your new domain/URL
+4. Update the Callback URLs to your new domain/URL.
-5. Save the changes
+5. Save the changes.
-6. Update the external URL for Gitlab and Mattermost in the ``/etc/gitlab/gitlab.rb`` configuration file.
+6. Update the external URL for GitLab and Mattermost in the ``/etc/gitlab/gitlab.rb`` configuration file.